iotaledger/iota-wiki/shimmer/get-started/outputs.md

 :::tip Stardust Ledger Anatomy

-You can find a more detailed description Stardust Ledger in the [Stardust Protocol docs](/introduction/welcome).
+You can find a more detailed description Stardust Ledger in the [What is Stardust? section](/what-is-stardust).

 :::